postprintum/devcomrade/README.md

 </hotkey>
 ```

-When it comes to pasting text, **DevComrade** is different from many similar utilities (e.g., from the still-excellent [Puretext](https://stevemiller.net/puretext/)) in how it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaborately feed the text into the currently active window, character by character as though it was typed by a person.
+When it comes to pasting text, `DevComrade` is different from many similar utilities (e.g., from the still-excellent [Puretext](https://stevemiller.net/puretext/)) in how it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaborately feed the text into the currently active window, character by character as though it was typed by a person.
 For example, it works well with Google's [Secure Shell App Chrome extension](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en).

-**DevComrade** is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-It's built with [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) and uses Windows Forms for its very simple, context-menu-style UI.
+`DevComrade` is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+It's built with [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) and uses Windows Forms for its very simple, context-menu-style UI.

 **It is still very much a work in progress**.
 Some CI logic for publishing a Chocolatey package (including a code-signed executable) will be implemented soon and this page will be updated.
 Meanwhile, to build and run from the source:

 # To try it out from the source code:

-- Download and install [.NET Core 3.1 SDK](https://download.visualstudio.microsoft.com/download/pr/38136cfe-04d4-4ce8-a8ea-369a800021df/08b29e05cd798d96b5987b417a989b80/dotnet-sdk-3.1.403-win-x64.exe), if you haven't got it already.
+- Download and install [.NET 5.0 SDK](https://download.visualstudio.microsoft.com/download/pr/2892493e-df43-409e-af68-8b14aa75c029/53156c889fc08f01b7ed8d7135badede/dotnet-sdk-5.0.100-win-x64.exe), if you haven't got it already.
 That's the only needed prerequisite tool.
 Visual Studio or Visual Studio Code aren't required to build this app.

 - Download and unzip [the source](https://github.com/postprintum/devcomrade/archive/main.zip), or use `git` to clone the repo to a folder of your choice, e.g.:
     ```